tbklang/documentation/docs/language/50-configuration.md

       process a scan for all variables will be done and any variable that is unused will be printed out
     - Default: `true`

+### `modman`

+This controls various aspects of the module management system:

+1.  `modman:strict_headers`
+    - If this is set to `true` then it will enforce that every modules’ declared name matches that of its filename *sans* the file extension
+    - Default: `false`
+2.  `modman:paths`
+    - This contains additional search paths that the *module manager* should use
+    - It is the form of a *textual array*
+    - Default: `[]`